I work at the intersection of education, business, and technology.

-Information and Learning needs to be: micro, on demand, mobile.
+Learning needs to be: micro, on demand, mobile.

-To help people find and use information quickly and easily
+Find and use information quickly and easily

-To help people take ownership of their learning and embrace the need for continuous learning
+Take ownership of their learning and embrace the need for continuous learning

-To help people learn, unlearn and relearn at an accelerated pace.
+Learn, unlearn and relearn at an accelerated pace.

-To develop products, processes, resources and instruction that engage and empower people
+Develop products, processes, resources and instruction that engage and empower people

 I believe accessibility and inclusion should inform the work we do and the products we make.
 Ultimately, every encounter online involves some type of learning.
 As such our focus should be on the Learner Experience (LX).
 To design for frictionless learning experiences.
 If one person struggles to interact, use or learn, then we've created a barrier and limited their growth and diminished their personal power.